CRIMSON HOUSE BOOKS

 “As if I have a choice.”

 Pressing his head low against the downpour, he dashed around the house.
-The front door opened easily; the lock had been changed after he bought the place.
+The front door opened easily; he’d had the lock changed after he bought the place.
 It was dark inside and the penlight he had didn’t make a great difference, but he managed to get to the correct window without mishap.

 The torso protruding through the opening definitely didn’t belong to a teenager.
 “Are you sure it’s your backpack that’s stuck?” he asked innocently.